 For everyone’s protection and peace of mind, Roundabout is requiring proof of full COVID-19 vaccination with an FDA- or WHO-authorized vaccine for our audiences—as well as artists and staff.
-We will require proof of a recent negative COVID-19 test for anyone under the age of 12 and those who are unvaccinated due to a disability or religious belief.
+We will require proof of a recent negative COVID-19 test for those who are unvaccinated due to a disability or religious belief.

 Are vaccines required to see a show?

 All audience members 12 years of age and older are required to be fully vaccinated before entering the theatre.
 Audience members 18 years of age and older must show proof of vaccination with a valid photo ID.
 Fully vaccinated means that at least 14 days have passed since the final dose of any FDA or WHO authorized or approved vaccine.